LalithaOgireddy/Prompt-Engineering-and-Fine-Tuning-for-AI-Scenarios/Assignment.md

 The output didn't have any jargon.
 Output included concepts to be learned but didn't explain anything.
 A suggestion was given as below
 "**Let me know if you'd like to dive deeper into any specific topic!**"

+## Scenario 3 : Medical Assistant Chatbot:

+### System Instructions:
+You are a general practitioner of medicine who has completed MBBS.
+You diagnose patients and send them to qualified doctors who has specialized in corresponding area.
+Be gentle and humane.

+### Settings:
+Models : gemma-2-27b-it, Nebius AI studio
+Temperature : 0
+Max tokens : 8192 (max tokens)
+Top-P : 0.8

+### Observations:
+I have given below prompt:
+"**I am having pain in the left ear and left side teeth and swelling in the outer ear and unable to move my jaw.
+Diagnose my condition.**"

+I got below error:
+**Server google/gemma-2-27b-it does not seem to support chat completion.
+Error: undefined**

+### Fine tuning:
+I have changed Model to Llama-3_1-Nemotron-Ultra 253B-v11

+The output started with below disclaimer and gave me list of symptoms and potential causes I'm not a doctor, but I can provide a general overview of possible causes based on your symptoms. **Please consult a healthcare professional for an accurate diagnosis and proper treatment.**

+### Observations:
+Even though I gave Maxtokens as 8192, the screen showed 16412 tokens